dlannan/defold-blender-export/README.md

 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

 There are a couple of little "gotchas" that may make running on OSX fail during sync.
-### 1.The execution persmission may be broken on OSX
+### 1. The execution persmission may be broken on OSX

 I have recently checked in one with new persmissions, so I hope this shouldnt occur.
 If you see this error: